REPL Commands

 /web <url>Fetch a web page and display clean readable text content

 The /run command (or ! shortcut) lets you execute shell commands without going through the AI model.
 Useful for quick checks (e.g., !git log --oneline -5) without burning API tokens.
+If the command fails, yoyo shows a brief error preview and suggests asking the AI to analyze the failure or using /fix to auto-fix.

 /run ls -la src/